+Detailed Map

-Detailed Map Don't just repeat decimal places from GPS / GIS software !
+Don't just repeat decimal places from GPS / GIS software !
+General rule: we mostly don't need sub-metre precision

 Summary review questions

 - Why is generalisation necessary ? - How is it related to map scale ? - What happens to points, lines, areas as scale decreases ? - What is meant by aggregation, elimination and smoothing ? - What are the three main types of data classification ?